groot-mg/docs/README.md

 # Documentation
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/groot-mg/docs/blob/main/LICENSE)

-This repo is used to keep diagrams, designs and high level documentation about the project.
+This repo is used to keep diagrams, designs and high level documentation about [goot-mg](https://github.com/groot-mg) project.

-Each service has some endpoints definitions and are available on the services repos, please see each one if you want to see some more in deep detail.
+Each downstream has some endpoints definitions and are available on their repos, please see each one if you want to see some more in deep detail.

 ## Draw.io
 [draw.io](http://draw.io/) is used for the designs.